lm2612/IE_CDT_ClimateDynamicsTutorial/README.md

 You must use jasmin for this tutorial.

 Imagine you work for the Met Office and a client (e.g., from agriculture, utilities companies, finance) has asked you predict the temperature in Oxford, UK on 19th November 2025 and on 19th November 2100.
-You have access to data from climate model simulations (CMIP), but you can use data from other sources if you wish.
+You have access to data from climate model simulations (CMIP) available on Jasmin at `/badc/cmip6/data/CMIP6/CMIP/` or downloaded from [the Climate Data Store (cds)](https://cds.climate.copernicus.eu/datasets/projections-cmip6?tab=download).
+You are welcome to use data from any other source if you wish.
 The different timescales require different approaches.

 Think about:
 * What data and methods would you use here?